 The Elder Scrolls V: Skyrim

-The world Bethesda conceived for the latest iteration of the Elder Scrolls is incredibly immersive and big, not just in terms of its massive map and an overwhelming number of quests, but in the engrossing lore and battles themselves.
-It’s been almost a decade after its initial release, and people still use it as a standard for the scale of open-world RPGs.
+Bethesda’s world conceived for the latest iteration of the Elder Scrolls is incredibly immersive and significant, not just in terms of its massive map and an overwhelming number of quests, but in the fascinating lore and battles themselves.
+It’s been almost a decade since its initial release, and people still use it as a standard for the scale of open-world RPG games.

-Bethesda’s insistence on porting it to every new platform that comes along has certainly helped it remain in the public eye.
+Bethesda utilized an intelligent approach to marketing this game by making it available to all new platforms so users everywhere can see it.
 Fighting dragons is epic fun, of course, but the title’s subtle atmospheric touches and a stunning emphasis on art design give it the upper hand over its predecessors.
+Despite its age, it’s still one of the best single-player games to play.

 Read our full Elder Scrolls V review